vavenCV/dbus2mqtt/docs/examples/home_assistant_media_player.md

 # Mediaplayer integration with Home Assistant

-Using bus2mqtt as a bridge between MPRIS players and Home Assistant, it becomes possible to control Linux based media players via Home Assistant.
+With dbus2mqtt as a bridge between MPRIS players and Home Assistant, it becomes possible to control Linux based media players via Home Assistant.

 The Media Player Remote Interfacing Specification (MPRIS) is a standard for controlling Linux media players.
 It provides a mechanism for compliant media players discovery, basic playback and media player state control as well as a tracklist interface which is used to add context to the current item.